There are a number of ways you can help ELL students succeed in school.

 - Establish connections with community counselors to address issues outside the school that affect school performance and retention.

-- Advocate for the development of a culturally appropriate pedagogy that welcomes students' language, culture, and experiences into the school.
-Counselors, teachers, and administrators who learn about Latino culture, history, and contributions become better educators and are able to offer a more comprehensive curriculum and holistic counseling approach to all students.
+- Advocate for the development of a culturally appropriate pedagogy that welcomes students’ language, culture, and experiences into the school.
+Counselors, teachers, and administrators who learn about a students’ culture, history, and contributions become better educators and are able to offer a more comprehensive curriculum and holistic counseling approach to all students.